mxagar/linux_nvidia_egpu/README.md

 Notes on how to use NVIDIA eGPUs on Linux.

-For more information on the motivation, check my blog post: [https://github.com/mxagar/linux_nvidia_egpu](https://github.com/mxagar/linux_nvidia_egpu),
+For more information on the motivation, check my blog post: [My Personal eGPU Server Setup](https://mikelsagardia.io/blog/mac-os-ubuntu-nvidia-egpu.html).

 Table of contents: